 "Progression", and "The Triumph of Saint George" – Sychronized Chaos Webzine, October 2009

 - “Branches” and “Upstream” – The William and Mary Review - Volume 47, 2009, The College of William and Mary

 - “Room with a Lamp” – The William and Mary Review - Volume 46, 2008, The College of William and Mary

 - “A Young Frenchman” – The William and Mary Review - Volume 45, 2007

 - “Birds and Men”, “Devils' Dance” and “The Triumph of Saint George" – The Amistad - Spring 2007, Howard University in Washington, D.C.

 - “Frenchman” – The William and Mary Review - Volume 44, 2006

 - “Drifting” – The William and Mary Review - Volume 43, 2005

-Second 2010 Showcase Winner - ArtSlant, Juroros: Els Barents, Director, Huis Marseille Museum for Photography, Amsterdam; Snoozie Hexagon, Director/Curator, Elevator Gallery, London; Michelle Heinz, Director, Frederico Sève Gallery/latincollector, New York; Joey Piziali and Vanessa Blaikie, Co-Owners/Directors, Ping Pong Gallery, San Francisco; Carole A. Stakenas, Executive Director, LACE, Los Angeles
+Second 2010 Showcase Winner for "Grandma" - ArtSlant, Juroros: Els Barents, Director, Huis Marseille Museum for Photography, Amsterdam; Snoozie Hexagon, Director/Curator, Elevator Gallery, London; Michelle Heinz, Director, Frederico Sève Gallery/latincollector, New York; Joey Piziali and Vanessa Blaikie, Co-Owners/Directors, Ping Pong Gallery, San Francisco; Carole A. Stakenas, Executive Director, LACE, Los Angeles

 Juried Shows and Competitions